GR-124/Learning_Journal/README.md

 ## 17/12/2024-
 i dont know what to write in my if & else staements.
 Solution: i wrote the wrong type of if & else staement and i needed to reference unity editor.
 The correct statements were #if and #else.
 I also had to make an #endif

+start button wont work but it has nothing to do with script.
+Solution: